Blaze Bayley: Personal life

 On 14 February 2007, Bayley married Debbie Hartland, his long-time girlfriend, on Gran Canaria.
 On 6 July 2008, Hartland suffered a cerebral haemorrhage and was hospitalised.
 She died on 27 September 2008 after having suffered a stroke two days before.

 On 21 December 2022, Bayley got engaged to his girlfriend Kate Ross at Stonehenge on the Winter Solstice.

 On 25 March 2023, Bayley suffered a heart attack.

+Among personal interests Bayley rides his triumph bonniville motorcycle. plays darts and is a supporter of Aston Villia F.C.